ivaandrey/portfolio/index.md

 ## Key AI & Computer Vision Projects  ##

-A selection of impactful real-world projects combining algorithm innovation, real-time performance, and production deployment:
 *(Click to explore each project)*
 #### 📷 [Dual-Mode Autoexposure for Face Authentication] (RealSense) ####